Everything You Need to Know About Roof Decking

 A sagging ceiling or roofline is another clue that there are major problems with a roof’s decking and the roofing structure.
 Soaked or waterlogged decking can warp, which can lead to a bowed or wavy roofline and ceiling.

-Because your roof is so important and yet, so vulnerable to exposure and weather, the National Roofing Contractors Association recommends that you have your roof inspected twice a year—once in the fall, after hot weather has subsided, and once in the spring, after the danger of ice and snow is behind you.
+Since your roof is consistently exposed to various weather conditions, the National Roofing Contractors Association recommends that you have your roof inspected twice a year—once in the fall, after hot weather has subsided, and once in the spring, after the danger of ice and snow is behind you.
 You should also have your roof inspected after a big storm, hurricane, or other potentially damaging weather event.

 Thinking about trying to extend your roof’s shelf life by doing a quick patch job?
 Think again.

-Rotted roof decking can’t be repaired.
-It must be fully replaced.
-The longer you let it linger, the more problems it can create, leading to costly repairs and more mold and mildew.
+When it comes to rot, roof deck repair isn’t an option — It must be fully replaced.
+The longer you go without replacing roof decking that’s been damaged, the more problems it can create, leading to costly repairs and more mold and mildew.

 When installed as part of an Integrity Roof System, these products create effective ice and water barriers.
 Long Roofing’s SureStart PLUS® roofing warranty, which can cover your roof up to 50 years, provides another level of comfort and security.